OGRECave/blender2ogre/ShapeAnimations.md

 ## Introduction
 A common technique for creating face animations is to use Poses or Shapes for the different phonemes that the character should go through when talking.

-In this tutorial we are going to explore how to create a couple poses and animate them.
+In this tutorial, we are going to explore how to create a couple of poses and animate them.

 Terminology:
  - *Shape Keys*: a certain pose defined in Blender.
-This pose can be blended with other poses in different degrees to achieve new poses
+This pose can be blended with other poses to different degrees to achieve new poses

 ## Set up
 To make this tutorial simple, the Animation is going to be applied only to the default cube.